 The Farm in Poway will create a welcoming neighborhood that reflects Poway’s rural appeal, with amenities for all Poway residents to enjoy.
 The community will replace the former private golf course with more than 70 acres of publicly accessible recreational and agricultural open space and amenities.

 Since the closure of Stoneridge Country Club, the property has become overgrown with vegetation, creating a visual blight in the community.
-If Measure P is approved by voters in the fall, the ownership will be transferred to The Farm in Poway’s team.
-They have pledged that once the property transfers to them, their first priority will be to address this visual blight by clearing the overgrown vegetation.
-Once the property is developed, the dead and dying vegetation will be replaced with new agricultural uses, native landscaping and 3,000 new trees to restore the visual character of the neighborhood.
+The first priority of The Farm in Poway team is to clear the overgrown vegetation.
+As the property is developed, we will see the creation of new agricultural uses, native landscaping and 3,000 new trees to restore the visual character of the neighborhood.

 Conservation open space is a key feature in The Farm’s design, allowing residents to experience “life on the farm” surrounded by community and specialty gardens.
-The project includes more than 55 acres of conservation open space – the property as it exists today provides zero acres dedicated to conservation.
-The Farm in Poway’s conservation areas provide buffers between existing homes and new residences and beautiful view corridors to the community and surrounding mountains.
+The project includes more than 55 acres of conservation open space.
+These areas will provide buffers between existing homes and new residences and beautiful view corridors to the community and surrounding mountains.

 Community gardens and agricultural fields are an important part of the conservation open space areas.
 They will be professionally managed and maintained, providing Poway residents with the opportunity to grow their own fruits, vegetables and herbs.
 Specialty gardens, landscaped open space and environmental protection features will make up the balance of the conservation open space.